sb2345/okckd.github.io/source/_posts/design/2014-12-23-Java-runtime-exception.md

 ### Exceptions in Java

-In Java, there are [3 types of exceptions](http://www.tutorialspoint.com/java/java_exceptions.htm):
+In Java, there are [3 categories of exceptions](http://www.tutorialspoint.com/java/java_exceptions.htm):

 1. checked exceptions
     1. Typically a user error